Skills to live the way you want

 Regardless of your age or level of vision, it’s important to be able to move safely and independently through the world.

-Whether you’ve experienced long-term vision impairment, a recent change in vision, or you’re gradually losing sight, Adult Mobility training offers everyday skills to keep you moving with confidence.
+Whether you’ve experienced long-term low vision or blindness, a recent change in vision, or you’re gradually losing sight, Adult Mobility training offers everyday skills to keep you moving with confidence.

 Adult Mobility training can support you to: